Deedone/techadv-src/content/posts/webgl.md

 </html>
 ```

-Just basic HTML template with a canvas and slider that we can use.
+Just basic HTML template.
+Webpack will add your scripts automatically, so no need to worry about them.
 Now, it's time to initialize WebGL.
 #### index.js
 ```js